 Adjusting the flame of a propane fireplace is as simple as turning a knob.
-A damper, commonly used with wood burning fireplaces is not necessary or even useful.
-Unlike burning wood or coal in your fireplace, propane heating is almost 92 percent efficient, compared with wood's 60 percent efficiency.
+A damper, commonly used with wood-burning fireplaces is not necessary or even useful.
+Unlike burning wood or coal in your fireplace, propane heating is almost 92% efficient, compared with wood's 60% efficiency.

 Creating a Fireplace

-Many homes already have a masonry fireplace built in one or more of its rooms.
+Many homes already have a masonry fireplace built-in one or more of its rooms.
 If this is true of your home, you will only need to slide a propane insert into the masonry fireplace opening.
-Then, all that's needed are 2 tubes that extend up the chimney.
+Then, all that's needed are two tubes that extend up the chimney.
 One of them feeds fresh air to the propane burner, and the other acts an exhaust to expel gases from the burned fuel up through the chimney and into the outside air.

 For the home without a masonry fireplace, you have only to measure and cut a hole in the one wall of your house, insert a propane fireplace, and install a propane line.
 You can even build a mantle above the propane fireplace.